colinpcurtis/datares_GANs/README.md

 ### Installation and Setup

 It is recommended to run this project on a cloud instance to make easy use of GPU computing.
 Once the VM is set up, clone the repo with ```git clone https://github.com/colinpcurtis/datares_GANs.git```.
 Then ```cd datares_GANs``` , and run ```./install.sh```to install gcc, the NVIDIA drivers, and CUDA.
 You will have to manually agree to a few commands.

+Note: The shell script only works on Ubuntu 18.04, so make sure to select this Linux OS while configuring the VM.

 If that installation is successful, the nvidia control panel should be displayed on the window.